ceeoinnovations/RoboticsPlayground/_playlists/AI_SPIKE.md

 : Activity 3: Navigating a Course

 description
-: This activity requires students to use what they learned from the previous activities and train a car to respond to sound or images in order to navigate a course.
+: This activity requires students to use what they learned from the previous two activities and train a car to respond to sound or images in order to navigate a course.

 placematlinks
 : [Teacher Guide](https://drive.google.com/file/d/1ORygVWiu374djR6fOxash_DeBOF52clf/view?usp=drive_link)